Central Tower (Warsaw): History

 The plot was originally occupied by the modernist tenement of Burchard, erected in 1911 and demolished in 1973 when a temporary tram track was laid during the construction of the new Central Railway Station and the viaducts along Marchlewskiego Street (today Aleja Jana Pawła II w Warszawie).

-The site remained vacant from 1992–1996, until Italian investment company Fortrade Financing S.p.A. financed FIM Tower, with a design inspired by late-modernist American skyscrapers of the 1980s.
+The site remained vacant from 1992 to 1996, until Italian investment company Fortrade Financing S.p.A. financed FIM Tower, with a design inspired by late-modernist American skyscrapers of the 1980s.
 It stood out for the salmon-pink cladding that dominated its lower and western façades, contrasting sharply with the dark-blue curtain wall of the upper floors.
-At the time the building was frequently listed among Warsaw’s least attractive high-rises, and featured in a 13-strong "ugliest buildings" poll run by Gazeta Wyborcza.
+At the time the building was frequently listed among Warsaw's least attractive high-rises, and featured in a 13-strong "ugliest buildings" poll run by Gazeta Wyborcza.
 The mobile-network operator Polkomtel was the anchor tenant until its move to Służewiec in 2006.

 In July 2006 the Luxembourg-based Orco Property Group acquired the tower via its Endurance Fund and renamed it ORCO Tower.
 An ambitious recladding designed by Christian Biecher & Associés, replacing the pink panels with blue glass and topping the building with an openwork crystalline crown, was ultimately reduced to a budget facelift: the contrasting details were over-wrapped in dark foil and illuminated "ORCO Tower" signage was added.
 The refurbishment was completed in July 2008.
 Post-refurbishment tenants have included the Polish IT company Comarch, together with Bank Millennium and Raiffeisen Bank.
 In June 2012, for the UEFA Euro 2012 tournament, Nike wrapped the entire façade in a "My Time Is Now" banner that displayed 100-meter-high portraits of Polish soccer players Jakub Błaszczykowski, Robert Lewandowski and Wojciech Szczęsny.

 The Czech investment fund CPI became the owner in December 2014 after acquiring Orco, and in February 2015 rebranded the property as Central Tower.
 CPI later announced further refurbishment plans, including a new lobby.
-Since 2018 one of the world’s highest urban apiaries has operated on the roof of the building.
+Since 2018 one of the world's highest urban apiaries has operated on the roof of the building.